 The c.1790 Dr. Francis Wicks House is an example of what life was like for a physician in a Federalist-era home.
 Guided tours are provided and visitors can learn about life in Falmouth by viewing the oldest home on the Town Green and seeing furnishings from the period.

 The c.1730 Conant House is where the offices of the Historical Society are located as well as where exhibitions are held.
-Our Research Library is also in the Conant House.
-In 2015, an exhibit on “Circa 1870-Victorian Life in Falmouth” will be on display.
+Restored and remodeled in 2016, it houses our Research Library and archives.
+In 2017, an exhibit and timeline of Falmouth’s past will be on display.

 The Falmouth Garden Club maintains three delightful gardens on the Museum grounds — a Colonial-style flower garden, an herb garden and a Memorial Park.
 Visitors are welcome to picnic in the gazebo or stroll the gardens during daylight hours year-round.